SynixeTactical/Documents/guides/combataid.md

 ## Usage

+Performing aid can be broken down into the acronym ABC, standing for Airway, Breathing, Circulation.
+  * Begin by performing [Airway Management](###airway-management) to remove any obstructions
+  * Follow with ensuring their airways are clear by insering a guedel tube
+  * Lastly perform [Wound Treatment](###wound-treatment) and, if instructed, perform CPR.

 ### Airway Management

 Managing airways is crucial to keeping your partner alive until the dedicated Medic(s) can arrive.
 Managing airways consists of: